MTreppner/multiomics_dgms/README.md

-# Assessing the power of deep generative models for learning joint embeddings of single-cell multi-omics data
+# erformance of DGMs for learning joint multi-omics embeddings]{The performance of deep generative models for learning joint embeddings of single-cell multi-omics data
 This is the repository that accompanies the paper "Assessing the power of deep generative models for learning joint embeddings of single-cell multi-omics data."

 ## Abstract